Sara-Strasner-401-advanced-javascript/reading-notes/class-12.md

     Draws a solid shape by filling the path's content area.

 ## Applying styles and colors
-There are two important properties tha can apply colors to a shape: `fillStyle` and `strokeStyle`.
+There are two important properties that can apply colors to a shape: `fillStyle` and `strokeStyle`.
 - `fillStyle = color`
   Sets the style used when filling shapes.
 - `strokeStyle = color`